-Dr. Neil Schwimley is Board Certified and Fellowship trained in Sports Medicine and Arthroscopic Surgery.
+Dr. Neil Schwimley is Board Certified in general Orthopaedics and Fellowship trained in Sports Medicine and Arthroscopic Surgery.
 He has over 17 years of military orthopaedic experience, and was most recently promoted to the rank of Colonel of the US Air Force Reserves in May of 2019.

-Dr. Schwimley received the Distinguished Arthroscopy Leader (D.A.L.) distinction from the Arthroscopy Association of North America (AANA).
+Dr. Schwimley received the Fellow of AANA (FAANA) distinction from the Arthroscopy Association of North America (AANA).
 The elite group is comprised of accomplished Orthopaedic Surgeons identified as leaders in arthroscopy through their education, research and achievements in the advancement of arthroscopy and dedication to improving patient outcomes in advancements of minimally invasive orthopaedic surgery.

 Dr. Schwimley lives in Oskaloosa and enjoys cooking and fishing in his free time.